Diamondfan/CTC_pytorch/README.md

 - initial-lr = 0.001
 - decay = 0.5
 - wight-decay = 0.005
-Adjust the learning rate if the dev acc doesn't increase.
+Adjust the learning rate if the dev acc is around a specific acc for ten times.
+Adjust time is set to 8.
 Optimizer is nn.optimizer.Adam with weigth decay 0.0001

 ## Decoder: